adamripley98/nalda/README.md

 - [X] Get rid of redux capabilities of all components that don't use redux
 - [ ] Go back and take care of all TODO's
 - [ ] Make sure all form submissions check for empty fields on frontend and/or backend
+- [ ] Backend error checking should be in separate file

 ## Other
 - [ ] Google Analytics